WheteThunger/VehicleDeployedLocks/README.md

 ## Commands

+Note: In addition to being able to deploy locks directly, you can also use the following commands if you are close to a vehicle and not building blocked.
+These are useful if you have one of the free permissions but don't have a lock in your inventory.

 - `vehiclecodelock` (or `vcodelock`, `vlock`) -- Deploy a code lock to the vehicle you are aiming at.
-You must be within several meters of the vehicle.
-You must not be building blocked.
 - `vehiclekeylock` (or `vkeylock`) -- Deploy a key lock to the vehicle you are aiming at.
-You must be within several meters of the vehicle.
-You must not be building blocked.

 ## Permissions